-Since starting this blog in March of 2010 till the present, late 2016, I have taken off 15 pounds, from 165 to 150 following the principles laid down here.
+Since starting this blog in March of 2010 till the present, I have taken off 15 pounds, from 165 to 150 following the principles laid down here.
 You can do the same.
 Taking off and keeping off pounds has as much to do with how you are thinking as what you are eating.
 Please read my post Bob Dylan on Weight Loss before you start.

 You are responsible for your condition.
 It’s not bad genes.
 It’s not your fat uncles.
 It’s not those diabolical food manufacturers.
 It’s you.
 Take responsibility for your weight and your health and your life.
 Don’t play the blame game.

 Everyone seems to forget that healthy eating is healthy aging.
 It is the perfect example that an ounce of prevention is worth a pound of cure.
 By eating intelligently you head off many of the diseases of aging before they ever get established.
 Most people want to lose weight for reasons of vanity – to look better.
 They forget that shedding unwanted pounds will also help them to feel better and enjoy life more – and very likely live longer, too.
 One of the key concepts to understand is that exercise is not optional to good health, it is essential.
 If you are not exercising you are setting yourself up for a world of hurt and more doctoring than you would like in the not too distant future.

 Be sure to watch this video.
 There are some excellent concepts in it:

 Your perspective is important.
 Check out my post How the Right Perspective Can Jump Start Weight Loss for a running start on weight control.